Jeffrey Williams (astronaut)

-Jeffrey Nels Williams (born January 18, 1958) is a retired United States Army officer and a NASA astronaut.
+Jeffrey Nels Williams (born January 18, 1958) is a retired United States Army officer and former NASA astronaut.
 He is a veteran of four space flights and formerly held the American record for most days spent in space, which was surpassed in April 2017 by his colleague Peggy Whitson.

 Early life and education

 Williams was born in Superior, Wisconsin, and raised in Winter, Wisconsin.
 During his childhood, Williams reached the rank of Star Scout, the third-highest in the Boy Scouts of America.
 During the Jamboree on the Air in October 2009 he communicated with Boy Scouts in the National Scouting Museum in Texas from the International Space Station.
 Williams graduated from Winter High School in Winter, Wisconsin, in 1976.
 He earned a degree in applied science and engineering from the U.S. Military Academy in 1980, receiving his commission in the United States Army.
+He later received a degree in aeronautical engineering from the Naval Postgraduate School and a degree in National Security and Strategic Studies from the U.S. Naval War College in 1987 and 1996 respectively.

 NASA career

 Williams served with the Army at Johnson Space Center from 1987 to 1992 before training as a test pilot.
 In 1996, he was selected by NASA as an astronaut candidate.
 In July 2002, Williams served as the commander of the NEEMO 3 mission aboard the Aquarius underwater laboratory, living and working underwater for six days.